TheAssmann/ROLIDashBoard/README.md

 #### Scale & key
 - **Scale - Custom:** In the scale selector there is a new option called "custom" which lets you select a self defined scale pattern.
 (Config "Custom Scale")
 - **Custom Scale:** Defines the pattern of your custom scale.
-Because there is no hex input type you will have to enter the integer representation of a three digit
+Because there is no hex input type you will have to enter the integer representation of a three digit hex value.